dbernheisel/bernheisel.com/posts/20210618-guide-to-safe-ecto-migrations.md

 will continue to work.
 For example, for 100,000,000 rows it took 165 seconds to add run the migration, but SELECTS and UPDATES could occur while it was running.

+**Do not have other changes in the same migration**.
+Only create the index concurrently, and have separate migrations for other changes.

 ---